-Finally, we note that the asymptotic variance is unaffected by the data dependence due to the local nature of the estimator and the weak dependence by Assumption \ref{ass:localdependence}.
+Finally, the asymptotic variance is unaffected by the data dependence due to the local nature of the estimator and the weak dependence by Assumption \ref{ass:localdependence} \citep[see also][]{jenish12, bartalotti}.
 The reason is that each observation within the boundary neighborhoods is approximately connected to at most $|\bm{N}_{i,n}|h_n$ other observations, so the average degree of the subgraph induced by proximity to the effective treatment boundary shrinks to zero as $h_n \to 0$ (see Lemma \ref{lemma:subgraph}).
-As a result, the sum of covariances in the asymptotic variance of $\tau^*_{d,g,d',g'}(h_n)$ is at most $O(nh_n^{\bar{s}+1})$ while the sum of the variances is $O(nh_n^{\bar{s}})$, meaning that dependence vanish asymptotically.
+As a result, the sum of covariances in the estimator's asymptotic variance at most $O(nh_n^{\bar{s}+1})$ while the sum of the variances is $O(nh_n^{\bar{s}})$, meaning that dependence vanish asymptotically.

-It is also worth noting that while $nh_n^{\bar{s}+1}$ is the rate of convergence of the sum of the covariances, the covariance rate of decay for two specific observations depends on the effect of interest and the clusterization of the network, which determine the extent of overlap of the arguments of the distance function.
-Specifically, for any two observation $\tilde{X}_i$ and $\tilde{X}_j$ are functions of $(X_i,\pscore)$ and $(X_j,\bm{X}_{\smallN_j})$ which may have common elements when units have overlapping interference sets.
-If the distance variables of two dependent observations depend on disjoint set of scores, their covariance is $O(h_n^{2\bar{s}})$.
+We also note that while $nh_n^{\bar{s}+1}$ is the rate of convergence of the sum of the covariances, the covariance rate of decay for two specific observations depends on the effect of interest and the clusterization of the network, which determine the extent of overlap of the arguments of the distance function.
+Specifically, for any two observations $\tilde{X}_i$ and $\tilde{X}_j$ are functions of $(X_i,\pscore)$ and $(X_j,\bm{X}_{\smallN_j})$ which may have common elements when units have overlapping interference sets.
+If the distance variables of two dependent observations depend on a disjoint set of scores, their covariance is $O(h_n^{2\bar{s}})$.
 In contrast, if their distance variables depend on the same subset of scores, their covariance is $O(h^{\bar{s}})$.
-If this is the case for a non-negligible fraction of observations, then the sum of the covariances are of the same order of the variances, and data dependence affects the asymptotic variance of the estimator (see also section \ref{subsec:varianceest}).
+If this is the case for a non-negligible fraction of observations, then the sum of the covariances is of the same order as the variances, and data dependence affects the asymptotic variance of the estimator (see also Section \ref{subsec:varianceest}).

-\begin{remark} \normalfont The proposed estimator requires selecting a bandwidth $h_n$.
-The standard approach in RDDs for bandwidth selection minimizes the asymptotic Mean Squared Error (MSE) \citep{imbenskalyanaraman12}, which is easily derived from Theorem \ref{th:asynormal}.
-The optimal bandwidth can be estimated using the plug-in selection procedure proposed by \citet{cct14}, which employs preliminary estimates of bias and variance with pilot bandwidths, or using plug-in estimators of the unknown quantities entering the asymptotic bias and variance \citep{imbenskalyanaraman12}. \end{remark}